Koh Wei Xin - Project Portfolio for The Food Diary

 Select Feature

-feature displays a restaurant’s summary and reviews when it is selected.
+The select feature displays a restaurant’s summary and reviews when it is selected.

-The restaurant’s summary is made up its generated data, the average rating and total visits, which are calculated from the reviews of a restaurant in the Summary
+The restaurant’s summary is made up its generated data, the average rating and total visits, which are calculated from the reviews of a restaurant in the Summary class.

 Current Implementation

-feature is a pre-existing one from AddressBook Level 4.
+The select feature is a pre-existing one from AddressBook Level 4.

 The enhancement made is to display greater quantity and quality of restaurant information upon selection.